 The 100% energy transition is a generational task for our society.

 FENECON is actively involved in research and development projects.
-In this way, we also shape the "Energy Journey" of our customers - for at least the next 20 years.
-Take a relaxed view of the massive changes in the energy world.
-With our future-oriented platform, you too will be optimally prepared for your 100% energy journeyGER .
+In this way, we also shape the “Energy Journey” of our customers - for at least the next 20 years.
+They are calmly facing the massive changes in the energy world.
+With our future-open platform, you are also optimally prepared for your 100% energy transition.

 Duration: 01.01.2022 - 31.12.2024